melody-curriculum/computational-thinking/README.md

 <a name="ind-practice1"></a>
 ## Bringing it Together: Practice(15 min)

+> Instructor Note: In the following section, students will apply computational thinking to a problem.
+When you ask them the questions listed under each section(decomposition, pattern recognition, abstraction, and algorithms) have them take a moment to work with a neighbor and reflect on the questions you are asking.
+Once the whole class seems to be done discussing with partner, bring class together and ask someone to share what they came up with.

-I want you to sum up all of the numbers between 1 & 200.
-Let's break down this challenge.
+**Challenge**: I want you to sum up all of the numbers between 1 & 200.
+Let's break down this problem.

 - Let's start with **decomposition**.
 How can we break up this problem in to smaller, more approachable pieces?
 Hint: begin adding pairs at the ends of the range, e.g 200+1.